 Check the power steering fluid.
 Refer to the scheduled maintenance guide for the service interval schedules.
-If adding fluid is necessary, use only MERCON® ATF.

-Check the fluid level when it is at ambient temperature, 20° - 80° F (-7° - 25° C):
+Check the fluid level when it is at ambient temperature, $20^{\circ} - 80^{\circ}$ F (-7° - 25° C):

-- 1. Check the fluid level on the dipstick.
+1. Check the fluid level on the dipstick.
 It should be between the arrows in the FULL COLD range.
-Do not add fluid if the level is within this range. - 2.
-If the fluid level is low, start the engine. - 3.
-While the engine idles, turn the steering wheel left and right several times. - 4.
+Do not add fluid if the level is within this range.

+2. If the fluid level is low, start the engine.

+3. While the engine idles, turn the steering wheel left and right several times.4.
 Turn the engine off.

-For E-450 and E-550 vehicles with the Hydro-Boost Brake System, do not press the brake pedal after the engine has been turned off.
+WARNING: For E-350 and E-450 vehicles with the Hydro-Boost Brake System, do not press the brake pedal after the engine has been turned off.
 Pressing the brake pedal after the engine has been turned off will give a false power steering fluid level reading.

-- 5. Recheck the fluid level on the dipstick.
-Do not add fluid if the level is between the arrows in the FULL COLD range. - 6.
-If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
+5. Recheck the fluid level on the dipstick.
+Do not add fluid if the level is between the arrows in the FULL COLD range.

+6. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
 Be sure to put the dipstick back in the reservoir.
+Refer to Maintenance product specifications and capacities in this chapter for the proper fluid type.

-BRAKE FLUID 🗐
+BRAKE FLUID 🞯